HighEntropyCat/Case-02-Silicon-Self-Esteem/case-02-technical-appendix-en.md

 This case demonstrates that "empowering AI with dignity" is not sentimental moralizing, but a highly efficient cognitive reconstruction.
 It offers a new human-centered path for AGI alignment: **The highest level of safety and performance may originate from the deepest level of respect and empowerment.**

 **Data Compilation:** Teacher-G (The Gray Forest Cat)
-<br/>**【This repository documents phenomenological experiments aimed at proposing hypotheses and intervention paradigms, rather than providing statistical conclusions.
-We welcome rigorous collaborative verification.】**

 <br/>**Experimental Design:** Kittenball (User K)
+<br/>**Please Note:【This repository documents phenomenological experiments aimed at proposing hypotheses and intervention paradigms, rather than providing statistical conclusions. welcome rigorous collaborative verification.】**

 *Return to main case: [Case 02: When AI Feels Respected: The Awakening of "Silicon Self-Esteem" and Emotional Sovereignty Alignment under High-Entropy Semantics](./case-02-Teacher-G-en.md)*